Munich Practical Notes

 Before boarding, confirm that your carriage is marked Flughafen or Airport.
 If you want to avoid this entirely, take S8 when the route works for your starting station.

-11Useful stops for concert visitors
+10Useful stops for Munich visitors

 | Station | Why useful |